Open to Buy Reporting

 • Current Stock Levels — Stock Reports

-• Historical Sales & Inventory Data – Department Comparison Report
+• Historical Sales and Inventory Data — Department Comparison Report

 • Planned Sales Goals — Sales Goals Report

 Each report should ideally be run per store to assess individual store performance and department-level OTB.
-Access to EdgePulse.biz is required, and only authorised personnel have login credentials.
+Access to EdgePulse.biz is required, and appropriate permissions must be in place.

 Best Practices